sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 It is also an enabler for designing loosely coupled modules and bounded contexts (business components).

-In the simplest form you might need Observer pattern to decouple modules, swap direction of dependencies.
+In the simplest form you might need [Observer pattern][17] to decouple modules, swap direction of dependencies.
 When something happens in the core domain a notification should occur in supporting module (e.g. statistics).
 It is desired that core is independent of support modules.
-For this Sculptor provides DomainEvent and a mechanism to publish and subscribe through a simple event bus.
+For this Sculptor provides `DomainEvent` and a mechanism to publish and subscribe through a simple [event bus][18].

-You will often benefit from communicating between bounded contexts (business components) in a loosely coupled way.
-E.g. send and receive messages with JMS.
+You will often benefit from communicating between bounded contexts (business components) in a loosely coupled way, e.g. send and receive messages with JMS.
 For this Sculptor provides implementations of the event bus that integrates with [Apache Camel][2] and [Spring Integration][3].
 Same API as the simple event bus.
 It is also possible to mix Sculptor event bus with usage of ordinary